opendocsg/opendoc-state-courts-practice-directions-2021/PART-04-CASE-MANAGEMENT-AND-COURT-ALTERNATIVE-DISPUTE-RESOLUTION.md

 (2A) In addition to paragraph (2) above, civil claims in the following categories are also included in the SMCL:
 > (a) District Court cases concerning:

->> (i) representative proceedings under Order 4, Rule 6 of the Rules of Court 2021; and
+>> (i) representative proceedings under Order 4, Rule 6 of the Rules of Court 2021; and <br/>
 >> (ii) defamation actions; and

-> (b)any case deemed suitable for the SMCL at the discretion of the Court or on the application of parties.
+> (b) any case deemed suitable for the SMCL at the discretion of the Court or on the application of parties.

 ### ***First SMCL CC***